Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning

 \section{Experiments}

 As introduced in Sec. \ref{sec:preliminary}, our first goal is to test the zero-shot generalization ability of trained agents.
-In order to fully understand the results, it is necessary to have precise control of the difficulty of the training and evaluation environments.
+To fully understand the results, it is necessary to have precise control of the difficulty of the training and evaluation tasks.
 Also, to validate if the empirical performance of our agents matches the formal analyses (Thm. \ref{thm:overall_perf}), we need to know how close to the (optimal) ground truth our edge estimations and checkpoint policies are.
-These goals give rise to the need to use environments whose ground truth information (optimal policies, true distances between checkpoints, etc) can be computed.
-Thus, we base our experimental setting on the MiniGrid-BabyAI framework \cite{chevalierboisvert2018minigrid,chevalier2018babyai,hui2020babyai}.
-Specifically, we build on the environments and experiment settings used in \citet{zhao2021consciousness,alver2022understanding}: the agent needs to navigate to the goal from its initial state in gridworld environments filled with terminal lava traps generated randomly according to a difficulty parameter, which controls their density.
-During evaluation, the agent is always spawned at the opposite side from the goals; During training, the agent's position is uniformly initialized to speed up training.
+These goals lead to the need for environments whose ground truth information (optimal policies, true distances between checkpoints, etc) can be computed.
+Thus, we base our experimental setting on the MiniGrid-BabyAI framework \citep{chevalierboisvert2018minigrid,chevalier2018babyai,hui2020babyai}.
+Specifically, we build on the experiments used in our previous works \citep{zhao2021consciousness,alver2022understanding}: the agent needs to navigate to the goal from its initial state in gridworlds filled with terminal lava traps generated randomly according to a difficulty parameter, which controls their density.
+During evaluation, the agent is always spawned at the opposite side from the goals.
+During training, the agent's position is uniformly initialized to speed up training.
 We provide results for non-uniform training initialization in the Appendix.

-These fully observable tasks focus on the challenge of reasoning over causal mechanisms instead of representation learning from observations, which is not the priority of this work.
-Across all experiments, we sample training tasks from an environment distribution of difficulty $0.4$: each cell in the field has probability $0.4$ to be filled with lava while guaranteeing a viable path from the initial position to the goal.
-The evaluation tasks are sampled from increasing OOD difficulties of $0.25$, $0.35$, $0.45$ and $0.55$, where the difficulty of training tasks acts as a median.
-In order to step up the long(er) term generalization difficulty compared to existing work, we showcase experiments done on large, $12 \times 12$ maze sizes, (see the visualization in Fig \ref{fig:overall}).
-The agents are trained for $1.5 \times 10^{6}$ agent-environment interactions.
+These fully observable tasks prioritize on the challenge of reasoning over causal mechanisms over learning representations from complicated observations, which is not the focus of this work.
+Across all experiments, we sample training tasks from an environment distribution of difficulty $0.4$: each cell in the field has probability $0.4$ to be filled with lava while guaranteeing a path from the initial position to the goal.
+The evaluation tasks are sampled from a gradient of OOD difficulties - $0.25$, $0.35$, $0.45$ and $0.55$, where the training difficulty acts as a median.
+To step up the long(er) term generalization difficulty compared to existing work, we conduct experiments done on large, $12 \times 12$ maze sizes, (see the visualization in Fig \ref{fig:overall}).
+The agents are trained for $1.5 \times 10^{6}$ interactions.

 We compare \agentshort{} against two state-of-the-art Hierarchical Planning (HP) methods: LEAP \citep{nasiriany2019planning} and Director \citep{hafner2022deep}.
 The comparative results include: